There are many things to do in South Dakota, it surprised us!

-These South Dakota Attractions will tempt even the most jaded of travellers.
-From the badlands to Mount Rushmore, it's a well-rounded vacation destination or a great spot for a road trip in the United States.
+These South Dakota Attractions will tempt even the most jaded of travelers.
+From the Badlands to Mount Rushmore, it’s a well-rounded vacation destination or a great spot for a road trip in the United States.

 Did you know that South Dakota is home to one of America’s greatest monuments?
 And the landscape is also a lot more than just prairies and farmland.